appacademy/SWEO-Part-Time-Resources/1-Module/6-week/5-day/README.md

 ## Optional Showcase of your Cool Readline Project!
+- Everyone, please message me the link to your project
 - Share screen and walk us through your awesome proj!

 ## Practice Assessment / Study
 - **VERY IMPORTANT**
   - Don't look at solution for FRQs / code, try it, even if we don't know the answer, give the wrong answer first
   - Then after, check the answer, and then we'll have a strong desire to LEARN why that is the right answer and why our answer was wrong.
 Rather than just copying the right answer.
   - Try this as this is a practice assessment, and there's **NO RISK IN BEING WRONG on a PA**
+- If you finished early, try the code it out folder for quick review!
+- **Please have your cameras on, thank you**

 ## Lunch